Friday, April 21 (in the Hoagy Carmichael Room, Morrison Hall)

 The first stage of this argument is a close reading of the Great Learning, where the focus on the highest good is explicit.
 I argue that from start to finish the Great Learning is a teleology—an account of goals or ends and what leads to them.
 The teleological structure is clearly announced at the beginning of the text and reiterated at the end, invoking as its pattern the relationship between roots and branches (běn mò 本末).
 The text then gives its particular account of the highest good and its causes, identifying eight distinct stages in its achievement.
 Interestingly, it enumerates these stages not once, but twice, from branch to root and again from root to branch, in a pattern that reflects the structure of deliberative reasoning.

+Based on this structure, I argue that the Great Learning’s notion of the highest good is primarily defined in formal terms: the highest good is the goal at which all human activity should aim.
+We may therefore define formal eudaimonism as a feature of an ethical theory that is centered on a conception of the highest good.
+As it happens, this is also a standard feature of ancient Greek ethical thought, which refers to the highest good as eudaimonia.
 In the second stage, I argue that while the term “highest good” (zhì shàn 至善) does not appear in the Analects or Mencius, the message of the Great Learning is strongly present in these texts, including much of its structure and vocabulary.
 Hence it, and its formal eudaimonism are faithfully representative of their thought.
 This conclusion is important both to clarify the structure and concerns of early Confucian thought, and to provide a framework for comparative work with other eudaimonist theories, such as those of classical Greece.

-Rui Fan (PhD student, Indiana University): “The ‘Impersonator of the Dead’ as Image of the Ancestral Spirit in the Liji
+Rui Fan (PhD student, Indiana University): “The ‘Impersonator of the Dead’ as Image of the Ancestral Spirit in the Liji”

 The “impersonator of the dead” shi 尸 as a participant in ancestral sacrifice appears in several early Chinese texts, such as the Shijing, the Mencius, and the three ritual canons.
 Based on descriptions from the texts, the impersonator is typically a young male descendant of the deceased acting on behalf of the latter during sacrificial rituals.
 Regarding the ritual function of the impersonator, some scholars, such as Jordan Paper and Michael Carr, read it as a case of spiritual possession: during the sacrifice the impersonator enters an altered state of mind through intoxication and serves as a shamanic medium, a physical receptacle for the ancestral spirit brought down through sacrificial rituals.
 This paper argues that although the shamanic reading of shi can be supported by evidences from the Shijing, it is problematic, as the aforementioned scholars did, to apply this interpretation to the understanding of shi in other texts, such as the Liji.
 As the paper shows, the Liji and its traditional commentaries challenge the shamanic reading in two ways.
 Firstly, despite the consumption of alcohol, a state of intoxication or hallucination is not called for in the ritual performance of the shi.
 Neither is the young descendant’s transition into the impersonator marked by the entrance into an altered state of mind, nor is it plausible that he enters such a state in the process of the sacrifice.
 Secondly, in expressing uncertainty on the part of the participants of the sacrifice over the whereabouts of the spirits throughout the ritual, the text complicates the shamanic reading that the shi serves as a receptacle of the ancestral spirit during the sacrifice.